bentonelli/bentonelli.github.io/_pages/Irruptive_outbreak_landing.md

 ---
 layout: archive
-title: "Irruptive Outbreak Forecast"
+title: "Irruptive Outbreak Forecast 2025-2026"
 permalink: /irruptive_outbreak_forecast/
 author_profile: false
 redirect_from:
   - /irruptive_outbreak_forecast
 ---

-**You can access the latest Irruptive Outbreak Forecast [HERE](http://bentonelli.github.io/Irr_Salm_Forecast.html)**
+**You can access the latest Irruptive Outbreak Forecast for Winter 2025-2026 [HERE](http://bentonelli.github.io/Irr_Salm_Forecast.html)**

 **Forecast Overview**

-Our forecast predicts the chances of salmonellosis outbreaks and avian irruptions in the upcoming winter season.
+Our forecast predicts the chances of salmonellosis outbreaks and avian irruptions in the upcoming winter season (November - April).

 Although primarily spread among songbirds, salmonellosis outbreaks can “spill over” into human populations or to domestic animals.